curl/everything-curl/usingcurl-verbose.md

 there was a header named Content-Length: in the response that contained the exact file length (it will not always be present in responses).

-### HTTP/2
+### HTTP/2 and HTTP/3

-When doing file transfers using version two of the HTTP protocol, HTTP/2, curl sends and receives **compressed** headers.
-So to display outgoing and incoming HTTP/2 headers in a readable and understandable way, curl will actually show the uncompressed versions in a style similar to how they appear with HTTP/1.1.
+When doing file transfers using version two or three of the HTTP protocol, curl sends and receives **compressed** headers.
+So to display outgoing and incoming HTTP/2 and HTTP/3 headers in a readable and understandable way, curl will actually show the uncompressed versions in a style similar to how they appear with HTTP/1.1.

 ### Silence